There are many on-campus resources that you can take advantage of during your Cornell career to maximize your potential and success.

 Worried about math?
 Whether you are studying for a prelim or brushing up on forgotten algebra, the Math Support Center can relieve your math anxiety.
 Director Doug Alfors and all the trained tutors readily assist students who need math help at a variety of levels.
 The MSC offers help in two forms: Independent Study Capsules and Tutoring.

-Students who enter as freshmen, as well as some transfer students, must complete the Physical Education and swim test requirements for graduation.
-These requirements are supposed to be completed within the studentsí first year on campus.
 Courses offered through the Physical Education provide options for individuals at virtually all levels of physical ability.
-Staff members in the Physical Education office are experienced in working with individuals with disabilities to 1) identify appropriate courses among those being offered, 2) adapt existing courses, or 3) develop individualized programs that will meet the needs of students.
-For more information, see the Physical Education web site.
+Staff members in the Physical Education office are experienced in working with individuals with disabilities to identify appropriate courses among those being offered, adapt existing courses, or develop individualized programs that will meet the needs of students.
+For more information, see the Physical Education website.

 Recreational Services, a program within Athletics, offers additional opportunities for students to maintain or develop healthy bodies through exercise while they expand their minds through academics.
 Recreational Services includes the offerings of the Cornell Fitness Centers, Intramural Sports, the Helen Newman Bowling Center, Noyes Community Recreation Center and Helen Newman Hall Recreation Center.

-DBTAC-Northeast ADA Center is part of a national network of centers which provide information, referrals, resources, and training on equal opportunity for people with disabilities and on the Americans with Disabilities Act (ADA.
+It is part of a national network of centers which provide information, referrals, resources, and training on equal opportunity for people with disabilities and on the Americans with Disabilities Act (ADA).
 They serve businesses, employers, government entities, individuals with disabilities, and the media in New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.
-We also conduct research to help increase knowledge on best practices for the employment of people with disabilities.
+They also conduct research to help increase knowledge on best practices for the employment of people with disabilities.
+They are located at 201 Dolgen Hall and can be reached at email@example.com or by calling 1-800-949-4232.